Error Handling

 - Use

---include-draftsflag for testing - Monitor error output during builds
+--include-draftsflag for testing draft content - Monitor build output for errors

 - Fix issues before expanding content